-The Company is subject to legal proceedings and claims that arise in the ordinary course of business.
-The Company does not believe these actions will have a material adverse effect on its financial position, results of operations or cash flows.
+The Company is also subject to legal proceedings and claims that arise in the ordinary course of business.
+The Company does not believe the outcome of these matters will not have a material adverse effect on its financial position, results of operations or cash flows.